rendicott/uggly-client/README.md

 * all local content (e.g., menu bar and color demo) is created using same proto structs that servers would use.
 The only difference is that the client can control when this content is generated and how it gets prioritized.

 # TODO:
-* Add cookie support so custom sessions can be supported.
-* ~Add TLS to the gRPC connection.
-Figure out how to manage certs sanely.~
-  * Added this but need to figure out how to get better error messages from gRPC.
-When all the cert stars are not aligned it just times out, e.g., you get a timeout when server doesn't provide chain.
 * Possibly add the concept of Page streams to support animation or gaming.
 Should be trivial with gRPC.
 Would probably add a Page streamer to proto with a time frequency between pages dictated by server with a min/max specified by client.
 * support more of the underlying tcell screen features such as monochrome detection
 * support sounds?